SwathiKamalapuram/Helmet-Detection-Report/README.md

 Object Detection Using Deep Learning:

-You can use a variety of techniques to perform object detection.
+We can use a variety of techniques to perform object detection.
 Popular deep learning–based approaches using convolutional neural networks (CNNs), such as R-CNN and YOLO, automatically learn to detect objects within images.
 One of the most famous families of Deep Convolutional Neural Networks (DNN) for object detection is the YOLO (You Only Look Once).

 Object detection pipeline: